chrisknox97/school_district_analysis/README.md

    * **Test Scores by School Size**

 Once again from our ``school_summary`` data frame we know that "Thomas High School" has 1,635 students, placing it in the Medium (1000-1999 students) category.
 As such this is the only category that may seen in impact from this analysis.
+And once again, we find either a negligable or non-existent impact on our test scores.

     Prior to Removal of Academic Dishonesty